 It includes not only star journalism about the local community, but also lively comment from the vicar and curate that gets people talking in The Red Lion and The Victoria Arms.
 For more information about the Marston Times, contact The Editor, Terry Cudbird on Oxford 01865 767654.

-Current Front Page
+Past Front Page Articles

 - Notes from a Pilgrimage

 The Curate reports on his visit to Taize

 The Vicar reflects on 25 years in Marston

 The Vicar’s last Christmas message in Marston.
 December 2015

 - A time to heal

 An introduction to the Church’s ministry of healing, and an invitation to our monthly service with prayer for healing.
 October 2015

 The vicar remembers being forgiven for something he did over 40 years before his recent school reunion.
 August 2015

 Rob writes about the imperative to care for the environment, following the Pope’s encyclical Laudato si.
 July 2015